 Our reviewers evaluate products and services based on unbiased research.
 Top Consumer Reviews may earn money when you click on a link.
 Learn more about our process.

-How does this type of loan work?
-If you own a vehicle free and clear, you can use its title as collateral to secure a short-term loan.
-The good thing is, you don't have to stop using your car: continue to drive it as you usually would, until the loan is repaid in full and you get the title returned to you.
+How exactly does this type of loan work?
+If you own a vehicle outright, you can use its title as collateral to qualify for a short-term loan.
+The beauty of this arrangement is that you don't have to park your car during the loan period.
+In fact, you can continue to use it as usual until the loan is fully repaid, and the title is signed back over to you.

 Select any 2 Car Title Loan Providers to compare them head to head

 The Business ...

 Paying $100K in interest on a $20K loan: NC's predatory lending laws ...